 We let $y(\bm{s}) = \beta_0 + w(\bm{s}) + \epsilon(\bm{s})$ where $y(\bm{s})$ is the standardized SSS, $\epsilon(\bm{s}) \stackrel{iid}{\sim} N(0,\tau^2)$, and $w(\bm{s}) \sim \text{BORA-GP}(0,\tilde{\mbox{C}}(\cdot,\cdot \mid \bm{\theta}))$.
 A \matern covariance function in equation \eqref{eq:materncov} is selected as a base covariance function whose parameters are informed by the fitted variogram in Figure \ref{fig:semivario}.
 On intercept-only model residuals of $y(\bm{s})$, we fitted a \matern variogram model.
 The fitted variogram suggested $\sigma^2 = 0.792$, $\phi = 0.003$, $\tau^2 = 0.181$, and $\nu = 1$.
 The priors for the covariance parameters were specified to be distributed around these values: $\sigma^2 \sim IG(2, 0.792)$, $\phi \sim Unif(0.001, 0.004)$, $\tau^2 \sim IG(2, 0.181)$, and $\nu$ is fixed at 1.
 The intercept $\beta_0$ is assigned a flat prior over $\R$.

-We base our analysis on 10,000 posterior samples obtained by running the MCMC sampler for 25,000 iterations, discarding 5,000 burn-in, and saving every second iteration.
+We base our analysis on 10,000 posterior samples obtained by running the MCMC sampler for 25,000 iterations, discarding 5000 burn-in, and saving every second iteration.
 The posterior mean of $\tau^2$ is 0.002.
 Convergence diagnostics in Supplementary Material \ref{suppsec:arctic} suggest adequate convergence and mixing.
-BORA-GP and NNGP predict negative SSS values at 89 and 85 locations, respectively, out of 3,702 locations due to the Gaussian assumption of the residuals.
-Transforming the response, for example through $\log y(\bm{s})$, led to worse predictive accuracy and the proportion of negative predicted values was only $\sim2\%$; hence, we applied a simple post-hoc rounding up to zero approach.
+BORA-GP and NNGP predict negative SSS values at 89 and 85 locations, respectively, out of 3702 locations due to the Gaussian assumption of the residuals.
+Transforming the response, for example, through $\log y(\bm{s})$, led to worse predictive accuracy and the proportion of negative predicted values was only $\sim2\%$; hence, we applied a simple post hoc rounding up to zero approach.
 This can be viewed as an application of posterior projections, a well-established approach to include constraints in Bayesian models \citep{neelon_bayesian_2004, lin_bayesian_2014, zhang_bounded_2018}.

 Before examining the predicted surfaces, we first validate our predictions.
-Prediction validation in this application is challenging because of scarcity of in-situ SSS measurements in the Arctic Ocean, particularly near the ice edge in which we are most interested.
-Despite a limited focus on the coast of Greenland, we believe in-situ salinity data from NASA's Ocean Melting Greenland (OMG) mission could serve our purpose.
+Prediction validation in this application is challenging because of scarcity of in situ SSS measurements in the Arctic Ocean, particularly near the ice edge in which we are most interested.
+Despite a limited focus on the coast of Greenland, we believe in situ salinity data from NASA's Ocean Melting Greenland (OMG) mission could serve our purpose.
 OMG collected oceanographic measurements from 2016 to 2021 to reveal a role of the ocean in Greenland's ice loss.
-We use one of the OMG's annual campaign data sets collected by Airborne eXpendable Conductivity Temperature Depth (AXCTD) instruments during August 24 -- 31, 2020, which is somewhat aligned with the time frame of our SMAP data.
-OMG AXCTD salinity values measured at depth 0.72m are considered as in-situ SSS.
+We use one of the OMG's annual campaign data sets collected by Airborne eXpendable Conductivity Temperature Depth (AXCTD) instruments during August 24--31, 2020, which is somewhat aligned with the time frame of our SMAP data.
+OMG AXCTD salinity values measured at depth 0.72m are considered as in situ SSS.
 The data set is available at \url{https://doi.org/10.5067/OMGEV-AXCT1} and presented in Figure \ref{suppfig:omg} of Supplementary Material \ref{suppsec:arctic}.